 Micah lives with his wife, Chiara Ricciardone, and son in Nehalem, a rural town on the coast of Oregon where he directs Boutique Activist Consultancy—a think tank specializing in impossible campaigns.

-Micah is a frequent public speaker.
-He has delivered the Grayson Kirk Distinguished Guest Lecture at Miami University as well as numerous lectures at universities, cultural festivals and events in the USA, Canada, Italy, Brazil, Indonesia and Denmark.
+He is an international public speaker.
+He has delivered numerous lectures at universities, cultural festivals and private events in the USA, Canada, Italy, Brazil, Indonesia and Denmark.

 Micah's first book, The End of Protest: A New Playbook for Revolution, was published in 2016 by Knopf Canada.